liferay/liferay-docs/develop/tutorials/articles/roles-and-permissions/exposing-the-permission-interface.markdown

 There's an optional attribute called `redirect` that's available if you want to override the default behavior of the upper right arrow link.
-That's it; now your users can configure the permission settings for model resources.
+That's it; now your users can configure the permission settings for model resources!

-Next, we'll show you how to implement permissions checking.